verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I've never in my life seen anything like it
 - [ ] Aapki soan papdi aapke ghar, humara laddoo humare ghar
 - [ ] Imagine there's a man in this world that's allowed to kiss her.
+- [ ] He's generally acknowledged to be the worst secret keeper in the world but yeah...